LPG Suppliers Compared

 FAQs about LPG in Australia

 LPG is available in most areas across Australia.
-While many LPG suppliers will only operate locally, a couple of the larger companies – namely Origin and Elgas – deliver LPG to most parts of the country.
-But keep in mind that the further your supplier needs to travel, the more you will pay for LPG delivery.
+While many LPG suppliers will only operate locally, a couple of the larger companies – namely Origin, Elgas and Supagas – deliver LPG to most parts of the country.
+But keep in mind that the further your supplier needs to travel, the more you may pay for LPG delivery.

 LPG Explained